mkjsix/kasper/about.md

 I'm a software architect and developer.
 I've worked all around Europe and the Middle East, as a freelancer or as an employee, with companies like SeeBeyond, Sun Microsystems, Alfresco, Sourcesense and AKQA.

 My main areas of interest are around distributed systems, integration architecture, software design patterns and operations automation.

+Building software is, above all, about working with people.
+On this regard, I believe trust, respect and open communication are way more important than any technology.

-I recently co-founded a company called [SoftInstigate](http://www.softinstigate.com/it/).
+I recently co-founded a [company](http://www.softinstigate.com/).
+We have a strict no-assholes policy there.

-You can learn more about me looking at my [LinkedIn profile](https://www.linkedin.com/in/maurizioturatti) and at my [GitHub repository](https://github.com/mkjsix).
+You can know a bit more about me looking at my [LinkedIn profile](https://www.linkedin.com/in/maurizioturatti) and [GitHub repository](https://github.com/mkjsix).

 ### Contacts